Aider-AI/aider/docs/unified-diffs.md

 use of OpenAI's function/tool calling capabilities and numerous variations on aider's existing editing formats, line number formats and other diff-like formats.
-The results shared here reflect an extensive investigation and a large number of benchmarking runs of many approaches.
+The results shared here reflect an extensive investigation and a large number of benchmark evaluations of many approaches.

-The result is aider's new support for a unified diff editing format which outperforms other solutions by a wide margin.
+The result is aider's new support for a unified diff editing format, which outperforms other solutions by a wide margin.
-The rest of this article will describe the new unified diff editing format and aider's new refactoring benchmark.
+The rest of this article will describe aider's new editing format and refactoring benchmark.
-We will discuss some key design decisions involved in this new format, and evaluate their significance using ablation experiments.
+We will discuss some key design decisions, and evaluate their significance using ablation experiments.